 - Improved ability to manage weight.

 I suggest investing in a good water filtration jug.
 Drinking water from plastic bottles is not the best thing to do since toxins from plastic leach into the water and wreak havoc with our hormones.

 The best way to address dehydration is to add some Himalayan salt to a drink.
 Unlike table salt, Himalayan salt is a very clean type of salt, while being very rich in minerals.
 Table salt is refined from sea salt and contains just sodium chloride.
 Himalayan salt comes to us unrefined, so contains the minerals we need.
 Since it is extracted from salt caves (not open seas, like sea salt), it is very clean, uncontaminated by modern pollutants.

 I have a friend who adds 1 teaspoon of this wonderful salt to a glass of water and drinks it every morning.
 She says that it really boosts her energy levels, making her feel alive and sharp.
-I must say that not everyone should use Himalayan or other salt without consulting their medical doctor.
+I must say that not everyone should use Himalayan or another salt without consulting their medical doctor.
 For example, people who are on a blood pressure medication, pregnant women and people suffering from kidney problems should always ask for doctor’s advice before adding more salt to their diet.
 If in doubt, always ask!

 If you do go for Himalayan salt, start by adding 1/4 of a teaspoon to a glass of water, and gradually increasing it to 1 teaspoon.
 Observe how your body responds to it and adjust accordingly.